swtyb/IBCSGitTest/src/assignment1.md

 ANSWER:
 In order to get the "most recent transactions," using Linked List forces you to traverse through the entire list before being able to reach the most recent added.
-This is because you have to start at "head," making it extremely inefficient to obtain and correct the most recent transaction.
+This is because you have to start at "head," and having to use .next one by one until "null" (if not found) or till the entry being looked for.
+As a result, making linked list an extremely inefficient collection to use when trying to obtain and correct the most recent transaction.
 A better data structure to use would be a stack.
 This is because stacks follow a LIFO structure.
 Therefore, the store can always access the most recent entry as it will always be at the top of the stack.
 As a result, the store can easily modify and access if they need to do anything with the most recent entries.